 - Write down everything you can remember about the accident while it is still fresh on your mind.

-If you or a loved one has been injured or killed in a car accident, please call the Madison car accident lawyers at Boller & Vaughan at 608-268-0268 or submit an online questionnaire.
+If you or a loved one has been injured or killed in a car accident, please call the Madison car accident lawyers at Boller & Vaughan at 608-268-0268 or contact us online.
 Your initial consultation is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.